SMART on FHIR

 Veradigm processes the certificate updates

-As part of the Veradigm and Altera FHIR API implementation infrastructure, a nightly job is run “downtown” that cycles through all registered FHIR system applications.
+As part of the Veradigm FHIR API implementation infrastructure, a nightly job is run “downtown” that cycles through all registered FHIR system applications.
 It downloads the JWKS information and updates the OAuth clients.
 If information has changed, then the normal mechanism of distributing OAuth information, including OAuth secrets, kicks in.
 That information is then downloaded to the client systems.

 Authentication flow